 And a visual representation of AdobeRGB vs sRGB gamut coverage:

-While the BenQ SW271 showed solid calibration potential, I wanted to check on the previously noticed color tints on the screen when looking at a white background.
+While the BenQ SW271 showed solid calibration potential, I wanted to check on the previously noticed color tints on the screen when looking at white background.
 It wasn’t bad, but I wanted to look into it a bit more and see if it would be a problem for evaluating images.
-I took a picture of the screen with my camera, then heavily boosted sliders like Contrast, Whites and Blacks in order to exaggerate both color and brightness uniformity of the screen.
+I took a picture of the screen with my camera, then heavily boosted sliders like Contrast, Whites, and Blacks in order to exaggerate both color and brightness uniformity of the screen.
 Here is the end result:

 As you can see, the right bottom side is just a tad more pink compared to the left side, which is a common issue with many BenQ monitors.
 Although it is not as bad as on the SW320 I reviewed previously, it is still definitely there.
 Overall brightness uniformity is also a problem and you can see a bright hotspot in the middle, which is quite common to see on most monitors of this level.